youxch/Inverse-design-of-patch-antennas/README.md

 7. **Prediction**: Use the trained model to predict new patch antenna designs.
 8. **Inverse Design**: Implement the inverse design process to create new patch antennas based on the predictions.

+## Code Files

+- **requirements.txt**: Lists all the Python libraries required for the project.
+Use the command `pip install -r requirements.txt` to install all necessary dependencies.

+- **train_data.txt**: Represents the training dataset, which includes the structural parameters of patch antennas and the reflection coefficient and gain data obtained from full-wave simulations.
+This file is the foundation for training the deep learning model.

+- **train.py**: Contains the preprocessing steps for the training data and the training process for the Multilayer Perceptron (MLP) network.
+Running this script is the entry point for training the model.

+- **saved-model-5000.h5**: Stores the weights of the trained model.
+This file is generated after running the `train.py` script, where 5000 represents the number of iterations or another possible training metric.

+- **predict.py**: Contains the steps to use the trained model for predicting large samples and performing inverse design.
+This script allows users to design new patch antennas based on the model's predictions.

 ## Contributing

 Contributions to this repository are welcome.
 Please ensure that you follow the coding standards and provide comprehensive documentation for any new features or modifications.